saigerutherford/saigerutherford/README.md

 ### Hi there.
 I'm Saige, like the spice and wiseman 👋

-🔭 Ph.D. candidate studying value-based machine learning in healthcare.
+🧠 Ph.D. candidate studying value-based machine learning in healthcare at Radboud University Medical Center.

+💻 Part time (remote) data scientist in the Department of Psychiatry at the University of Michigan.

+🇺🇸 American living in the Netherlands 🇳🇱 with my dog, Charlie-Mop 🐶.

 🌱 Currently learning: MLOps, Federated Learning, Ethical AI.